stelligor/al-carbon-calc-server/README.md

 You will certainly need to create new classes to implement the logic for the endpoints and new models.
 Feel free to organize the code as you see fit.

+There are a few implemented classes to check the application's health, security and swagger configs and so on.
+There's probably no need to modify them, but if you think it's necessary, go ahead.

+## Additional libs

+You are free to add any dependencies you see fit to the project.
+We want you to implement this challenge the same way you deal in any other project: use your best judgment.

 ## Test evaluation

 Your test will be evaluated both on the correctness of the implementation and the quality of the code.

-There is no need to host this server.
-Publish your code in a public repository and share it with us, so we can download your code and run it.
+There is no need to host your code anywhere.
+Publish your code in a public repository and share it with us, so we can download and run it.

 Forks are disabled in this repository, so you should download the code and create a new repository with your implementation.